 - either-unfold stop? mapper successor seed ...procedure

 If stop? returns true on seeds, a Nothing / a Left of seeds is returned.
 Otherwise, successor is applied to seeds.
 If stop? returns false on the results of successor, it is an error.
+(This is a condition of kind (exn assertion).)
 But if the second call to stop? returns true, mapper is applied to seeds and the results are wrapped in a Just/Right and returned.

 - (maybe-if maybe-expr just-expr nothing-expr)syntax

-Equivalent to (if (just? maybe-expr) just-expr nothing-expr), except that an error satisfying error-object? is signaled if maybe-expr does not evaluate to a Maybe.
+Equivalent to (if (just? maybe-expr) just-expr nothing-expr), except that a condition of kind (exn type assertion) is raised if maybe-expr does not evaluate to a Maybe.

 - (maybe-and expr ...)syntax

 The exprs are evaluated in order.
 If an expr evaluates to a Nothing / Left, it is returned without evaluating any more expressions.
 Otherwise, the last Just / Right is returned.
 If there are no exprs, then a Just/Right of an unspecified value is returned.
 If an expr does not evaluate to a Maybe/Either, a condition of kind (exn type assertion) is raised.